kedanek/image_catalog_generator/README.md

 You can open an issue or send a pull request.

 ## License
-This software is available under WTFPL license.
+This program is released under GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.